 The "Unify phases" command eliminates all but the best matching entries belonging to the same phase.
 For this decisions, it takes composition, unit cell parameters, atomic parameters as well as the diffraction patterns into account.

 Select matching phases after search-match calculation

-If the quality of the diffraction pattern is rather high and the phase identification problem not too complicated (e.g. due to the presence of many minor phases), Match! is able to select the matching entries automatically: The program repeatedly selects the entry revealing the highest FoM value until either the minimum FoM-value for automatic selection or the maximum number of automatic selections (5) is reached.
-In simple cases like our "quickstart" example, Match! can thus perform the phase identification task completely on its own.
+If the quality of the diffraction pattern is rather high and the qualitative phase analysis problem not too complicated (e.g. due to the presence of many minor phases), Match! is able to select the matching entries automatically: The program repeatedly selects the entry revealing the highest FoM value until either the minimum FoM-value for automatic selection or the maximum number of automatic selections (5) is reached.
+In simple cases like our "quickstart" example, Match! can thus perform the phase analysis task completely on its own.